Kakitzu/anime-boss-raid-macro/README.md

 # Anime Boss Raid Macro v1.0.0

-A Python-based macro that automates the process of purchasing packs, selling items, and waiting for restocks in the Roblox game Anime Boss Raids.
+A Python-based macro that automates the process of purchasing packs, selling items, and waiting for restocks in the Roblox game Anime Boss Raid.

 ## Features
 -   **Automated Pack Buying:** Select the packs you want to purchase, and the macro will buy specifically those.